December 27, 1965 Electronics

 I. Reluctant Innovator

-At the Zenith Radio Corp., J. E. Brown, vice president for engineering and research,
+At the Zenith Radio Corp., J. E. Brown, vice president for engineering and

-to transistors.
+get" in changing to transistors.
 "There isn't a radio-frequency transistor on

 to get rid of," he declares.
 Brown concedes that one solution may be the field

 effect transistor, a high-impedance device whose characteristics resemble those

 Yet Zenith is planning to offer hybrid receivers next year.
 So is Setchell-Carlson,

 Inc., despite the fact that its chief engineer, Fred G. Melius, agrees with

-One of the transistor's strongest advocates is Raymond L. Osborn, director of tuner
+One of the transistor's strongest advocates is Raymond L. Osborn, director

-produced over 100,000 transistorized color-tv tuners since
+tv tuners.
+"We've produced over 100,000 transistorized color-tv tuners since

 the second quarter of this year," he says, adding, "the noise and gain figures

 Oak's vice president for marketing, Paul W. Wheaton, adds that the transistorized